Solea™ Operation Manual SOTIRIA Technology · Version 260220

 ⚠ CAUTION: The device includes a pressure relief valve.
 Tighten it clockwise by hand before deployment.
 Otherwise, the device will be flooded and permanently destroyed.

 ℹ NOTE: The device includes a resettable (PPTC) fuse.
-After a short circuit, wait up to 10 minutes before retrying.
+After a short circuit, wait up to 10 minutes before retrying to operate the device.

 2. Device Description